jackiehjm/stx-docs/doc/source/dist_cloud/distributed-upgrade-orchestration-process-using-the-cli.rst

 -   Redfish |BMC| is required for orchestrated subcloud upgrades.
-The install values, and :command:`bmc\_password` for each |AIO-SX| subcloud controller must be provided using the following |CLI| command on the SystemController:
+The install values, and :command:`bmc\_password` for each |AIO-SX| subcloud controller must be provided using the following |CLI| command on the System Controller:

     .. code-block:: none